 The latest compendial requirements concerning particulate matter (EU & US)

-Compliance with the new EU Annex 1
+Compliance with the revised EU Annex 1

 Implementation of artificial intelligence in the automated inspection process